affandyfandy/java-chandra/Week_05/Lecture_9/assignment1/Assignment1.md

     <br>

-  - void `deleteById(int id)`
+  - void `deleteById(String id)`
     - Purpose: Deletes an employee from the database by their unique identifier (id).
-    - Parameters: int id: The unique identifier of the employee to delete.
+    - Parameters: String id: The unique identifier of the employee to delete.
     - Return Type: void: Typically, no return value is expected (void method).
     - Usage: Used when removing an employee from the system or database.